Schema data allows you, as a publisher, to make your content so that search engines have a great understanding of what it is.

 For example, let's say I want to add a recipe to my food blog.

-Rank Math has a lot of different types of schema, and "Recipe" is one of them, so I will choose that from the list:
+A pop-up opens, from where you can start setting up the schema type.
+Rank Math allows you to choose from a list with various types of schema, and "Recipe" is one of them, so I will choose that from the list:

 Once you choose the type, some more fields will appear, and you will be able to add all of the data that the search engine needs in order to prioritize your pages and posts:

-For more information of how this works, as well as what each of the schema types represents, please check out their article, here, as it is a very comprehensive one.
+For more information on how this works, as well as what each of the schema types represents, please check out their article, here, as it is a very comprehensive one.

 This plugin was just an example to showcase how to add schema data to your content, and how easily you can do that.